 Can You Use Expired Medicine for Dogs?

 As a general rule, you should discard any liquid medication two weeks after mixing and discard any pills or capsules six months after dispensing.
-This is the rationale behind recommending that you clean your medicine box twice a year and discard any expired products.
+Clean your medicine box twice a year and discard any expired products.
 Certain expired medications are at risk of bacterial growth, and sub-potent antibiotics can fail to treat infections, leading to more severe illnesses and antibiotic resistance.
 In addition, once the expiration date has passed, there is no guarantee that the medicine will be safe and effective.

 Can I Give My Dog Carprofen And Benadryl?